Designing epic stories

-The Royal British Legion’s annual Festival of Remembrance took on added significance this year with the centenary of the Armistice marking the end of World War One.
-Kate Dawkins Studio was commissioned by the RBL and the BBC to create two visual sequences to accompany poems, readings, and music during the ceremony, which was broadcast live on BBC One.
+The Royal British Legion’s annual Festival of Remembrance took on added significance this year, with the centenary of the Armistice marking the end of World War One.

 It was a huge honour to work on such a beautiful and significant event.
-Although we had a very small budget and tight production schedule it was one of the most successful and most viewed Festival of Remembrance to-date.
-By the end of the show, 7.5m people were watching on BBC One, 40% of the viewing audience.
+Although the project had a tight budget and timeline, it was one of the most successful and most viewed Festivals of Remembrance.
+By the end of the show, 7.5m people watched on BBC One, 40% of the viewing audience.